Zaquan Adha: Youth

 Zaquan has been representing Malaysia since he was 14 years old, with his twin brother Mohd Aidil Zafuan Abdul Radzak.
 He was part of the Malaysia youth squad for 2004 AFC Youth Championship.
 He was then called up by coach K. Rajagopal in the 2006 AFC Youth Championship qualifier against Myanmar.
 He scored 2 goals in the qualifier to take Malaysia into their second appearance in a row to the 2006 AFC Youth Championship held in India.
 However, he didn't make it into the tournament because of an injury.

 Malaysia U23

 Zaquan was called up by Malaysia U23 national coach B. Sathianathan during the 2008 Olympic games qualifier fourth group match against Hong Kong, after he recovered from an injury.
 During the 2007 Merdeka Tournament, Zaquan scored 3 goals, one of them in the final against Myanmar.
 Malaysia beat Myanmar 3–1 and took the trophy for the first time since last winning it in 1993.
 He was then chosen for the 2007 Southeast Asian Games.
 Malaysia however failed to advanced after a draw against rivals Singapore.
+Zaquan was called up again by national coach K.Rajagobal for 2009 Southeast Asian Games in Vientiane, Laos.
+The national U-23 side won gold medal for the first time after 20 years since the team won it in 1989.